 a bachelors or masters degree in construction management civil engineering for building science as a formal degree education

-For licensing purposes, you must have a state contractor’s license or a registration with your state’s department of labor and industries.
+For licensing purposes, you must have a state contractor’s license or registration with your state’s department of labor and industries.

 In addition to this, you must have a good knowledge of the latest construction technologies and methods that are used in the present-day construction industry.
 You must be able to use one of the current standard planning software and must be able to create technical drawings using it.
 You must also have sufficient knowledge in cost estimation and must be able to use specific software for this purpose.
 An added advantage will be if you have the necessary business leadership qualities and have an acute attention to detail with good analytical skills.

 Problem-solving and decision making will be a part of your daily workday.
-You must be good at taking own initiatives in completing the task at hand and must be an efficient time management person with good writing skills.
+You must be good at taking your initiatives in completing the task at hand and must be an efficient time management person with good writing skills.

 You will be in charge of managing a construction project and may involve the following duties: